 You might be able to claim the limited capability for work and work-related activity element of Universal Credit if you and your partner or spouse have savings of less than £16,000.
 Their income will also be taken into account as part of the claim.

-If your income has dropped significantly
+What can you do if your income has dropped significantly?

 If you are feeling well but your work has dried up and you’re waiting for the self-employment income support grant you (and your partner or spouse if you live as a couple) have savings of less than £16,000 you might be able to claim Universal Credit until the self-employment income support scheme starts.